ashutoshswamy/Dr-Strange/README.md

 # Dr Strange

-Dr Strange is a Discord Bot which consists of features like Currency system and a few Fun commands for entertainment.
+### Dr Strange is a Discord Bot which has a Currency System so the users in your server can earn coins, buy and sell items.
+It also has some Fun commands which would increase the engagement of your server.

-You can contact me on Discord if you want custom discord bots for your server - **ashutosh**
+### What's new

+- Added Gambling commands

+### Features

+- Currency System
+- Fun commands

+### Upcoming Features

+- Moderation commands
+- Utility commands like userinfo, serverinfo, etc
+- Quizzes will be added

+**Developed by Ashutosh Swamy (ashutoshswamy\_)**